pramsey/pgsql-ogr-fdw/README.md

 For a test data set, copy the `pt_two` example shape file from the `data` directory to a location where the PostgreSQL server can read it (like `/tmp/test/` for example).

 Use the `ogr_fdw_info` tool to read an OGR data source and output a server and table definition for a particular layer.
-(You can write these manually, but the utility
+(You can write these manually, but the utility makes it a little more foolproof.)

     > ogr_fdw_info -s /tmp/test